Invasion Percolation on Power-Law Branching Processes: Backbone degree sequence

 where we know the asymptotic behaviour of $\expec[D_{v_k}]$ from Lemma~\ref{lem:rare_degree_Vertices_infinite_Var}, and it remains to find an expression for the sum in the numerator.
-Based on \apref{C.1}{sec:app_mass_tail} and Lemma~\ref{lem:rare_degree_Vertices_infinite_Var} we can rewrite this to
+By \aprefb{3}{sec:app_mass_tail} and Lemma~\ref{lem:rare_degree_Vertices_infinite_Var} we can rewrite this to

-for $k\to\infty$.
+for $k\to\infty$ and uniformly in $a\in[\varepsilon,1/\varepsilon]$.
 Here, we recognise the tail distribution of a gamma random variable, which shows the claim. \end{proof} Finally, we consider the size-biased version of the effective degree $(\hat D_{v_k})^\star$ and show that it scales as $D_{v_k}^\star$, but to a different limit.
 This is formalised in the following result: